akshitagupta15june/Face-X/Cartoonify-Image/Differentiate between Human and Cartoon Faces/README.md

 ```
 - Use a virtual environment to keep the all dependencies in a separate enviroment for example - conda, virtualenv, pipenv, etc.

-- Navigate to the Cartoonify Image Folder using
+- Navigate to the Differentiate between Human and Cartoon Faces inside Cartoonify Image Folder using
 ```
-cd Cartoonify Image
+cd Cartoonify-Image/Differentiate\ between\ Human\ and\ Cartoon\ Faces
 ```

 - Install the dependencies either by using the below pip commands or by using the requirements.txt file given.